-VFX in Indian Cinema is basically an instrument of advanced storytelling.
-Each medium of storytelling has its own place.
-And good stories are tailored to each medium.
-To condense a novel into three hours of screen time, specific writing skills are required.
+VFX in Indian Cinema is used as an instrument of advanced storytelling, much like any other region.
+To condense a novel into three hours of screen time, you need specific writing skills.
 It also implies that writer descriptions that would otherwise form images in the minds of readers must now be generated in photographic reality for the movie viewer.

 Filmmakers now have the power to reinvent the cinematic visual experience thanks to advances in VFX movies.
 It’s also worth noting that the role of visual effects and animation has expanded beyond commercial films.
 They are slowly but steadily becoming a part of leading and emerging brands’ business strategies.

 Communication with one’s target audience is critical in advertising and marketing.
 Most of us are visual learners.
 This is why showing animated branding videos to them when they visit your website or are exposed to unique branded content helps develop a strong and deep connection with them.
 It is because visually appealing content attracts more audiences and aids in the development of a stronger brand connection.
 The advanced VFX film making technique, which has become quite the norm, is used in 9 out of 10 Hollywood films.
 The purpose of visual effects in movies is not only limited to science and fiction or fantasy movies, but it can be very well used in other departments of life.

 VFX in Indian Cinema: The Origins of Bollywood In Using VFX

 These are a few of the best Indian movies with amazing visual effects, computer graphics, and special effects.
 However, Indian films may have lagged behind in terms of global CGI and VFX.
 Many well-known Hollywood film production houses have chosen Indian companies for their work in VFX movies.
 But Bollywood, in particular, has yet to fully capitalize on the Indian VFX industry.